acca3003/ngboostR/README.md

 [![Github License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-ngboost is a Python library that implements Natural Gradient Boosting, as described in ["NGBoost: Natural Gradient Boosting for Probabilistic Prediction"](https://stanfordmlgroup.github.io/projects/ngboost/).
+NGBoost is a Python library that implements Natural Gradient Boosting, as described in ["NGBoost: Natural Gradient Boosting for Probabilistic Prediction"](https://stanfordmlgroup.github.io/projects/ngboost/).
 It is built on top of [Scikit-Learn](https://scikit-learn.org/stable/), and is designed to be scalable and modular with respect to choice of proper scoring rule, distribution, and base learner.
 A didactic introduction to the methodology underlying NGBoost is available in this [slide deck](https://drive.google.com/file/d/183BWFAdFms81MKy6hSku8qI97OwS_JH_/view?usp=sharing).

 ## Installation